'Bad Grandpa' tops 'Gravity' at North American box office

 "Bad Grandpa" stars "Jackass" comedian Johnny Knoxville in disguise as an 86-year-old man who travels across the United States with his 8-year-old grandson, pulling pranks on unsuspecting people they encounter on the way.

-Box office forecasters had predicted "Bad Grandpa" would debut with about $25 million at domestic theaters, while executives said studio projections ran as high as the low 20-millions.
+Box office forecasters had predicted "Bad Grandpa" would debut with about $25 million at domestic theatres, while executives said studio projections ran as high as the low 20-millions.

 "It's a spectacular result," said Don Harris, Paramount's president of theatrical distribution, adding that the movie was "playing much more like a regular comedy than like a 'Jackass' movie," with audiences comprised of more women and older moviegoers than the previous "Jackass" film.